cube-js/cube/docs/content/Cube.js-Introduction.md

   - /cubejs-introduction
 ---

-**Cube.js is an open-source analytical API platform.** It is primarily used to build internal business intelligence tools or add customer-facing analytics to existing applications.
+**Cube.js is headless business intelligence for building data applications.** It is primarily used to build internal business intelligence tools or add customer-facing analytics to existing applications.

 Cube.js was designed to work with serverless data warehouses and query engines like Google BigQuery and AWS Athena.
 A multi-stage querying approach makes it suitable for handling trillions of data points.
 Most modern RDBMS work with Cube.js as well and can be